duasob/duasob.github.io/README.md

 * ### [Pong Genetic Algorithn](https://github.com/duasob/Pong-Genetic-Algorithm)
    _Training an AI to play Pong in Python | Feb 2024_
-    - Practical application of a GA using Python and Numpuy, without any other external libraries.
+    - Practical application of a GA using Python and NumPy, without any other external libraries.

 * ### [Optiver Trading Academy ](https://github.com/duasob/marketMakingAlgo)
     _Advanced Algorithmic Trading | Nov 2023 – Dec 2023_